 However Australia called and in 1998 Josh made his third and final visit, moving to the Mornington Peninsula, originally to cover a one year sabbatical leave for one of the partners at Peninsula Vet Hospital in Mt Eliza.
 Josh then spent 4 years at Frankston Heights Vet Centre and in 2000 he gained membership to the ACVS (Australian College of Veterinary Scientists) by examination in Veterinary Radiology.

 In 2004 Josh and Camilla purchased Mt Martha Veterinary Clinic, realising a long held ambition to own and run their own practice.

 Outside the clinic Josh loves to spend time with his four girls.
-When he needs to seek refuge from the perfect storm of females, he loves the gym.
+When he needs to seek refuge from the perfect storm of females, he enjoys working out at the gym and running.
 Josh also loves to read historical novels.
 He is a self confessed news junkie and ‘tragic’ for anything written about Ancient Rome!